thunderbird/webext-docs/messageDisplayAction.rst

 .. api-section-annotation-hack::

-Fired when a toolbar action icon is clicked.
-This event will not fire if the toolbar action has a popup.
+Fired when a messageDisplayAction icon is clicked.
+This event will not fire if the messageDisplayAction has a popup.

 .. api-header::
    :label: Parameters for event listeners